JosephTLyons/Resume/README.md

 - Developed and released desktop applications and plug-ins for audio engineers and musicians
-- Created open-source text editor plug-ins and other developer tools to automate development tasks
+- Created Rust crates, text editor plug-ins, and other open-source tools to automate development tasks
 - Co-authored a simulated operating system
 - Contributed to widely-known open-source projects, such as Rust-Lang, Atom, and Nushell